ScottTylerHall/jenkins_auto/README.md

 }
 ```

-If the Port Never Closed Properly
+If the Port Never Closed Properly on Restart
 ---------------------
 Stop all the running containers
 ```